bozali/bali-converter/README.md

 A wrapper around ffmpeg and youtube-dl with nice UI.

 It is still under development and will probably take still some time.
-If you want to support you can donate https://www.paypal.com/donate?hosted_button_id=N6EKSA3QGMNSU.
+If you want to support you can  [donate](https://www.paypal.com/donate?hosted_button_id=N6EKSA3QGMNSU).

 ## !IMPORTANT This project is still in development